sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 person records where possible.
 If an existing record cannot be found, a new person will be created.

+The net amount will be used as the payment amount and the PayPal transaction fee will be recorded with the payment.

 Trigger Batch Processes
 -----------------------